-Students in Kindergarten eat in their classrooms under adult supervision.
-First graders may eat in their classroom or in the School Hall.
+Students in Kindergarten and First Grade eat in their classrooms under adult supervision.
 Grades 2-8 eat in the School Hall with adult supervision.
 Students should have a well-balanced lunch including a beverage such as water, milk, or juice.
 No soda is to be brought into school.
 If plastic water bottles are used, they must be clear.
 Any steel bottles may be opened to verify they contain only water.